culacant/armsim/README.md

 Simulates an armv4 machine.

 Assembly code is parsed, assembled and executed.
-C functions can be called by swi instruction.
+C functions can be called by adding them to the SWI table and calling the swi instruction.

 ## Supported instructions:
 ```